Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 On the other hand, selling stuff can be a better option.
 Don’t worry about what others may think.
 Letting go of stuff is the answer.

-Yeah, that timeshare was a bad decision or that rock climbing gear was never used.
+Yeah, that timeshare was a bad decision, or that rock climbing gear was never used.
 So what.

-Get rid of them both and use the money to create more memories.
+Please get rid of them both and use the money to create more memories.

-Some will bring joy and others will ultimately be viewed as mistakes.
-Learn to quickly discard the stuff that does not add value to your life and you will live a life free of those unnecessary burdens.
+Some will bring joy, and others will ultimately be viewed as mistakes.
+Learn to quickly discard the stuff that does not add value to your life, and you will live a life free of those unnecessary burdens.
 Also, try these 10 Ways to Let Go of Your Stuff.

 This is a great post.
 So many people, including myself, trades their clear spaces for things they really don’t need.
 Making a habit to clean closets every 6 months and staying away from impulsive shopping are very important for me.
 I practice to ask myself when i plan for shopping: is this thing really necessary to buy or you can use something you’ve already have in your place?
 Is it really necessary to have or may be it’s not?
 The answers are NO in 85%. it’s also helpful for me to have a shopping list and check with it, while shopping.
 It helps me, hopefully it will help other people.
 Thank you!